gunharth/britannicus-stone/content/collections/projects/dawson_place.md

   -
     grid:
       -
-        copy: 'A cornucopia of stones were used to refurbish this glorious 4-storey stucco fronted house in central London.
-The stunning cantilevered staircase used Hopton Wood; the entrance hall''s chequerboard floor was in contrasting Hopton and Salterwath as were the bespoke fireplaces; the master bathroom floor used Anglesey, whilst the vanity units were Swaledale.'
+        copy: 'A cornucopia of stones were used to refurbish this glorious 4-storey stucco fronted house in central London.'
         link: false
         type: copy
         enabled: true